djtersteegc/coleco-adam-ade-pro-embed-shield/README.md

 # Assembley

-Even though is is SMD, assembley is pretty easy, but you do need to follow an certain order since some components overlap each other.
+Even though this is mostly SMD, assembley is pretty easy since everything is 0805 sized or bigger, but you do need to follow a certain order since some components overlap each other or become difficult to reach.
 Start by doing all the SMD components (resistors, caps, IC, transistor, and SD card socket) on the underside of the board.
 I used solder paste and hot air, but you could also hand solder these.
 Pay attention to the orientaion of the two polarized caps if you elect to install them.

 <img src="docs/board_bottom.jpg" alt="board_bottom" />